dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 $
 ```

-Copy the url for the `smssend` endpoint and then open your browser and paste it into the address bar.
+Copy the URL for the `smssend` endpoint and then open your browser and paste it into the address bar.
 You should see the following form.
 (I am not a UX developer :-))

 ![smspage](https://cdn.auth0.com/website/blog/extend/serverless/smspage.jpg)

-Enter in the destination phone number including the country code, and enter a message.
+Enter the destination phone number including the country code, and enter a message.
 Then click "Send".
 In a few seconds, you should receive an SMS message!

 ![message](https://cdn.auth0.com/website/blog/extend/serverless/sms1.png)

 ## Move to Production
 Up until now, you've been deploying to the dev stage, which is the default.
-Now that you are confident the app works, you can go deploy it to to the prod stage.
+Now that you are confident the app works, you can deploy it to to the prod stage.

 ```
 $ serverless deploy --stage prod